adobe/coral-spectrum/coralui-guide/manual/architecture.md

     extend: Coral.Alert
 });
 ```

-It will not extend `Coral.Alert`.
-Instead use ES6 classes `extend` feature to extend Coral components.
+will not extend `Coral.Alert`.
+Instead use ES6 classes `extend` feature to extend Coral Spectrum components.